Charles D. Ellis

 Charles “Charley” D. Ellis (born October 22, 1937) is an American investment consultant.
 In 1972, Ellis founded Greenwich Associates, an international strategy consulting firm focused on financial institutions.
-Ellis is known for his philosophy of passive investing through index funds as detailed in his book Winning the Loser’s Game.
+Ellis is known as a leader in promoting the use of diversified passive investing through index funds.

 Early life and education

 Ellis was born in 1937 in Roxbury, Boston, Massachusetts.
 Ellis’ father, Raymond W., served in the Navy during World War II.
 Ellis went to the Phillips Exeter Academy and then Yale College where he received his BA in Art History in 1959.
 At Yale he was in Timothy Dwight College and served as Chairman of WYBC, the college’s student radio station.
 In 1963, Ellis graduated with distinction from Harvard Business School, which Ellis credits with being “the transforming experience” in his early life.
 Ellis went to work for the Rockefeller family office and began a Ph.D. program in Financial Economics at New York University, which he would complete over the following years.